Short-time expansion of characteristic functions in a rough volatility setting with applications: Introduction

 The rest of the paper is organized as follows.
 We start in Section~\ref{sec:model} with introducing our setting and stating the assumptions.
 The main result is given in Section~\ref{sec:expand}.
 In Section~\ref{sec:options}, we introduce option-based estimators of the conditional characteristic function of the underlying asset price and derive their rate of convergence.
 Section~\ref{sec:application} contains our application to estimation of the degree of volatility roughness from options.
-Section~\ref{sec:mc} contains a Monte Carlo study, while proofs are in Sections~\ref{sec:proof:cf}--\ref{sec:9}.
+In Section~\ref{sec:mc} we conduct several numerical experiments to assess the precision of the higher-order expansions.
+Proofs are given in Sections~\ref{sec:proof:cf}--\ref{sec:9}.

-\section{Setup and Assumptions}
+\section{Setup and assumptions}

 We start by introducing the setup and stating the assumptions needed for deriving our asymptotic expansion result presented in the next section.
-The dynamics of the volatility process $\si$ are given by an It\^o semimartingale plus a rough component: \beq \eeq Except for the two integrals $\int_0^t g_H(t-s)\eta_s dW_s$ and $\int_0^t \wt g_H(t-s)\wt\eta_s d\wt W_s$, the dynamics of $\si$ in (\ref{eq:sigma}) is that of a general It\^o semimartingale.
-The integrals $\int_0^t g_H(t-s)\eta_s dW_s$ and $\int_0^t \wt g_H(t-s)\wt\eta_s d\wt W_s$, upon a suitable choice of the kernel functions $g_H$ and $\wt g_H$, can exhibit local behavior like that of a fractional Brownian motion and therefore introduce roughness in the paths of $\si$.
+The dynamics of the volatility process $\si$ are given by a function of an It\^o semimartingale plus a rough component: \beq \eeq Except for the two integrals $\int_0^t g_H(t-s)\si^v_s dW_s$ and $\int_0^t \wt g_H(t-s)\wt\si^v_s d\wt W_s$, the dynamics of $v$ in (\ref{eq:sigma}) is that of a general It\^o semimartingale.
+The integrals $\int_0^t g_H(t-s)\si^v_s dW_s$ and $\int_0^t \wt g_H(t-s)\wt\si^v_s d\wt W_s$, upon a suitable choice of the kernel functions $g_H$ and $\wt g_H$, can exhibit local behavior like that of a fractional Brownian motion and therefore introduce roughness in the paths of $\si$.
 We note that in the above specification of $\si$ we allow for jumps, and as will become clear later on, they can be of infinite variation.
-We also allow for dependence of general form between the diffusive and jump components of $x$ and $\si$.
-Consequently, our model for $\si$ is an extension of the class of mixed semimartingales from \cite{CDM22} that includes jumps.
+We also allow for dependence of general form between the diffusive and jump components of $x$ and $v$.
+Consequently, our model for $v$ is an extension of the class of mixed semimartingales from \cite{CDM22} that includes jumps.
+The specification \eqref{eq:sigma} contains many parametric rough volatility models as particular examples, such as the rough fractional stochastic volatility model \cite{gatheral2018volatility}, the rough Heston model \cite{el2019roughening} or the fractional Ornstein--Uhlenbeck process \cite{WXY23}.